-7.2 Quality of environment and importance of corporate research tor in performing research and development (figure 10).
+Positions of EU members in the quality of innovation environment are evaluated in terms of average values for this component and values for the share of the business sector in performing research and development (figure 10).
 This comparison indicates countries (most of the EU-12) with high business activity, high-quality innovation environment and favourable conditions for doing business.
 The situation is quite the opposite in most countries of the EU-13.
 The research activity of businesses documented for the Czech Republic, Slovenia, Slovakia and Spain is above the EU-25 average, while the quality of their innovation environment is below the average.
 Improving the innovation environment can therefore be seen as an essential step for encouraging innovation activity in the business sector and can be potentially combined with more significant financial support.
 Although a relatively large part of public expenditure in the Czech Republic is dedicated to business R&D, the use of indirect financial support is only at its initial stages.